Highlights of the September State Board of Education Meeting

-The next meeting of the Kansas State Board of Education will be Oct.
-16 and 17 in Topeka.
+The next State Board of Education meeting is scheduled for Oct.
+12-13 in Topeka.